Diving work

 - diving physiology, emergency procedures and first aid.

-In contaminated environments, divers need to be provided with appropriate protective equipment to protect them against chemical, biological, nuclear or other hazardous waste.
-The appropriate PPE needs to be provided to the rest of the dive team also e.g. members remaining on the vessel.
+In contaminated environments, divers need to be provided with appropriate PPE to protect them against chemical, biological, nuclear or other hazardous waste.
+PPE needs also to be provided to people remaining on the vessel.
 Decontamination procedures for all persons and equipment should be included in the dive plan.

 Manage the risks